woobe/blenditbayes/README.md

 Codes used in my blog "Blend it like a Bayesian!" (http://blenditbayes.blogspot.co.uk/)

+### Note: 'CrimeMap' has been moved to [https://github.com/woobe/rApps](https://github.com/woobe/rApps).
+That will be the default repo for all my future R applications.

 ## Jun 2013

 [Visualising Crime Hotspots in England and Wales using {ggmap}] (http://blenditbayes.blogspot.co.uk/2013/06/visualising-crime-hotspots-in-england_25.html)